Arunprakash-A/self_references/GPU-Clusters/Nodes/scripts/readme.md

     - Same goes for time `#SBATCH --time=02:00:00`.
 Always use model checkpointing so that we can release the resources for other immediate projects if required.
     - Use `scancel <job_id>` instead of `kill` (Note down the Jobid for future reference)
 - Never use `nn.DataParallel` even if you use only 2 GPUs from a node (`--gres=gpu:2`)
+- ALWAYS load checkpoint in **rank-0** GPU, it broadcasts the state_dict to all other ranks
 - Do a **smoke test** to ensure there is no memory fragmentation in the GPU (so that you can use the available memory optimally)
 - For DDP, FSDP, always do a **dry-run** with a small batch of samples and
    - check proper Gradient Synchronisation